Bring Me the Horizon

-Bring Me the Horizon are a British rock band, formed in Sheffield, England in 2004.
+Bring Me the Horizon are a British rock band formed in 2004 in Sheffield, England.
 The group currently consists of lead vocalist Oli Sykes, drummer Matt Nicholls, guitarist Lee Malia and bassist Matt Kean.
 They are signed to RCA Records globally and Columbia Records exclusively in the United States.

-The band released their debut album Count Your Blessings in 2006.
-The album featured a deathcore sound that the band would move away from starting with their second album Suicide Season (2008).
+Their debut album Count Your Blessings (2006) features a deathcore sound that the band moved away from starting with their second album Suicide Season (2008), which incorporates metalcore.
 The album was considered a creative, critical and commercial turning point for the band.
-Bring Me the Horizon released their third album, There Is a Hell Believe Me I've Seen It.
-There Is a Heaven Let's Keep It a Secret., in 2010, propelling them to greater international fame, whilst incorporating influences from classical music, electronica and pop.
-Their major label debut, Sempiternal, (2013) achieved Gold certification in Australia (35,000) and Silver in the United Kingdom (60,000).
+The band's third album, There Is a Hell Believe Me I've Seen It.
+There Is a Heaven Let's Keep It a Secret.
+(2010), propelled them to greater international fame, retained their metalcore sound whilst fusing influences from classical music, electronica and pop.
+Their major label debut, Sempiternal (2013), achieved Gold certification in Australia (35,000) and Silver in the United Kingdom (60,000).
 That's the Spirit (2015) debuted at number two in the UK Albums Chart and the US Billboard 200.

-Their sixth studio album Amo (2019) became their first UK chart-topper.
-In the same year, the band also released Music to Listen To...
+Bring Me the Horizon's sixth studio album, Amo (2019), became their first UK chart-topper.
+That year, they also released Music to Listen To...
 (2019).
 Post Human: Survival Horror followed in 2020, the first in a planned series of four projects under the Post Human name, with the second installment, Post Human: Nex Gen, released as their seventh studio album in May 2024.
-The band have also released two extended plays and two live albums.
+The band have also released two extended plays and three live albums.

 They have received seven Kerrang!
-Awards, including two for Best British Band and one for Best Live Band, a BRIT Award for Best Rock/Alternative Act and have been nominated for two Grammy Awards.
-The band has sold over 5 million records worldwide, and have topped the UK Rock & Metal Singles Chart with songs such as "Throne", "Drown", "Mantra", "Parasite Eve", "Teardrops", and "Kool-Aid".

-The style of their early work, including their debut album Count Your Blessings, has been described primarily as deathcore, but over the course of several albums, the band has shifted its style and moved in a more melodically orientated direction by combining their approach to metalcore with elements of electronica, pop and hip hop.
+Awards, including two for Best British Band and one for Best Live Band, a BRIT Award for Best Rock/Alternative Act, and two Grammy Award nominations.
+The band has sold over five million records worldwide, and have topped the UK Rock & Metal Singles Chart with songs such as "Throne", "Drown", "Mantra", "Parasite Eve", "Teardrops", and "Kool-Aid".
+The style of their early work has been described primarily as deathcore, but over the course of several albums, the band has shifted its style to a more melodically-orientated direction, combining their approach to metalcore and alternative metal with elements of electronica and pop.